animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-To use {data-store-name}, you need to either create a new cache or connect to an existing one.
-With the current version of {data-store-name}, you can have only one open cache per VM (more strictly speaking, per `ClassLoader`).
+To use GemFire, you need to either create a new cache or connect to an existing one.
+With the current version of GemFire, you can have only one open cache per VM (more strictly speaking, per `ClassLoader`).
 In most cases, the cache should only be created once.